xpack/web-jekyll/pages/metadata/build.md

 - test root folder
 - sub-folders

-When xPack aware tools start, they read in all `*xpack.json` files located in the project root folder.
-If needed, these top files can include files from any sub-folders, local to the project or from dependencies.
+When xPack aware tools start, they read-in  the `xbuild.json` file located in the project root folder.

+If needed, these top files
+can include files from any sub-folders, local to the project or from dependencies.

+Inner files can include other files, at any depth.

 Multiple occurences of the same definitions trigger warnings and are ignored.

-Inner files can include other files, at any depth.

 Example: